Exploration into Translation-Equivariant Image Quantization: Conclusion

 \section{Conclusion}

-In this work, we first explored \emph{translation equivariance in the image quantized space} and proposed a simple and effective way to achieve it.
-We empirically showed that our method increased translation equivariance, which lead to increased image-text multimodal generation performance.
-Future research directions include a large-scale analysis of other image quantizers regarding training with orthogonality regularization and the corresponding performance in multiple downstream tasks.
+This work is a exploratory study that first explore \emph{translation equivariance in the image quantized space} and propose a simple yet effective way to achieve it.
+Our proof-of-concept experiments demonstrate that our method improves image-text multimodal generation performance and sample efficiency.
+Future research directions may include experimentation with real world datasets and diverse set of downstream tasks.